petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

     az feature list --namespace Microsoft.Compute | grep "AHBEnabledForRHEL" -A 3
     ```

-1. If you want to return to the BYOS model, set `license-type` to `None`.
-Otherwise, the subscription model continues to be PAYG.
+1. If you want to return the original subscription model, set `license-type` to `None`.
     ```azurecli
-    # If the image started as BYOS and was converted to PAYG, the following command reverts it back to BYOS.
+    # In order to revert back to the original licensing model, set license-type to None.
     az vm update -g myResourceGroup -n myVmName --license-type NONE
     ```